 In fact, every symptom or disease read about becomes a potential death knell.

 The results indicate that activation of the DPAG caused a short-lived, but selective, increase in defensive behaviors associated with generalized anxiety.

 As we mentioned above, repetitive, negative thoughts are a function of an anxiety state with OCD behaviors.

 GABA is a key player there and it's actually something we can address.

 Let's get to that piece now.

 Can CBD help with health anxiety

-We've covered how CBD works quite a bit for anxiety and for general anxiety disorder.
+We've covered how CBD works quite a bit for anxiety.

 Let's focus on health anxiety which has aspects of OCD and catastrophizing intertwined.

 We'll lead with serotonin and GABA for health anxiety.